anarterb/SNEStoCDi/README.md

 SNEStoCDi is an Arduino-based project that allows to use a Nintendo SNES gamepad on a Philips CDi player / game console.
 SNEStoCDi requires no more electronic than the Arduino itself.
 It's a pretty easy project for anyone with basic knowledge about Arduino and soldering.

-SNEStoCDi is released under Creative Common licence.
+SNEStoCDi is released under Creative Common CC-BY 4.0 licence : http://creativecommons.org/licenses/by/4.0/legalcode

 How to make your own SNEStoCDi adapter